Yolean/kube-test/README.md

 # kube-test

-A test pod is one with labels:
+A test pod is one with labels

 ```yaml
         test-target: your-project
         test-type: readiness
 ```

-That has status `NotReady` whenever an assertion fails.
+...that has status `NotReady` whenever an assertion fails.
 This means you can see the status of your services using:

 ```bash
 kubectl get pods -l test-type=readiness -w --all-namespaces
 ```

-Add `,test-target=your-project` to `-l` to see only your tests.
+(add `,test-target=your-project` to `-l` to see only your tests)

+Tests typically live in the `default` namespace, rather than that of your project, so they can serve as examples of accessing your services.

 ## Docker images